 * Minimum 1 year of training and experience in psychometrics theory research and statistics.
-Examples may include classical test theory, item response theory, scaling and equating, sampling, generalizability theory, linear modeling, or structural equation modeling.
+Examples may include classical test theory, item response theory, scaling and equating, sampling, generalizability theory, linear modelling, or structural equation modeling.

 * Familiarity with multistage adaptive testing and graded response IRT models.

 * Ability to write technical and research reports.

 * Ability to work independently and collaboratively within a team.